jensbambauer/seriale/site/content/seriale-pro.md

     data:
       headline: About
       paragraphs:
         - text: "Seriale Pro offers a comprehensive business platform for the digital series industry.
-It includes the industry related activities, “DIMA Digital Market”, the “Pitch Contest” and a Conference Program."

-        - text: "The Seriale Pro is a huge conference and networking event, it will be held for the 7th time as part of “die Seriale”."
-        - text: "The “DIMA Digital Market” is Germany’s very first physical market with focus on short form digital series.
-This is in cooperation with “Bilbao Seriesland” and “Minnesota Web Fest."
-        - text: "Finally about 12 brand new concepts for digitals series will be presented to the industry during a pitch competition."
+It includes the industry related activities, “Business Meetings & Digital Market”, the “Pitch Contest” and a Conference Program.<br><br>The Seriale Pro is a huge conference and networking event, it will be held for the 8th time as part of “die Seriale”<br><br>The “DIMA Digital Market” is Germany’s very first market with focus on short form digital series.
+This is in cooperation with “Bilbao Seriesland” and “Minnesota Web Fest".<br><br>Finally about 13 brand new concepts for digitals series will be presented to the industry during the Pitch Contest."
-  # - partial: text-and-image
+   - partial: text-and-image
-  #   headline: DIGITAL SERIES PITCH CONTEST
+     headline: pitch contest
-  #   data:
+     data:
-  #     embed: '<iframe src="https://player.vimeo.com/video/716729217" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>'
+  #     embed: '<iframe src="https://player.vimeo.com/video/716729217" width="640" height="360" #frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>'
-  #     # image: /img/pitch-contest.jpg
+       # image: /img/pitch-contest-2023.jpg
-  #     headline: "Pitch Your Project"
+       headline: "Pitch Your Project"
-  #     text: "More than 20 international creators, get the chance to present their series project in a 3 minute long pitch.
+       text: "13 international creators get the chance to present their series project in a 3 minute long pitch.
 Among them, some creators will pitch their project for the first time.
 The jury will give a short feedback afterwards.
-The best pitch will be announced during the award ceremony on Sunday June 12.
-The pitch contest takes place on Saturday, June 11, from of 4pm to 8pm at Giessen Town Hall."
+The best pitch will be announced during the award ceremony on Sunday June 2.
+The pitch contest takes place on Saturday, June 1, from 3:30pm to 6pm at Kleines Haus Stadttheater Giessen."
   # - partial: teaser-grid
   #   headline: jury pitch contest
   #   data: